fkoehler42/override/level08/walkthrough.md

 Full RELRO      Canary found      NX disabled   No PIE          No RPATH   No RUNPATH   /home/users/level08/level08
 ```

-The program take one argument: a file name.
-It opens the `./backups/.log` and the file pointed by the only argument.
+The program takes one argument: a file name.
+It opens `./backups/.log` and the file pointed by the only argument.
 It
 copies char by char the content of the argument into a new file in `./backups/` and close everything.

 ## Exploit